2006 Ginetta Junior Championship

-The 2006 Ginetta Junior Championship season was the second season of the Ginetta Junior Championship.
-The season began at Snetterton on 1 April 2006 and concluded after 14 races over 7 events at Thruxton on 1 October 2006.
+The 2006 Ginetta Junior Championship was the second season of the Ginetta Junior Championship, a multi-event, one make motor racing championship held across England, Wales and France.
+The championship had drivers enter as privateers, and all teama dn drivers were British-registered, competing in Ginetta G20 GT4 CoupéS.
+The season began at Snetterton on 1 April and concluded after 14 races over 7 events at Thruxton on 1 October.